zsbenke/taskpaper-config/README.md

-# taskpaper-config
-Merlin's TaskPaper Configuration Files plus a Sample Document

 ## What This Is

 These are some of my significant TaskPaper files.
 They might be useful in helping you get started with being a TaskPaper power user with a minimum of fussing and fiddling.

-###  📔 Sample Document

-**`sample.taskpaper`** is a makebelieve, redacted version of a typical TaskPaper document as I would use it.

 ### 📂 Config Files